Jacqueline-Esbri/MechaCar_Statistical_Analysis/README.md

 ## Overview

 The purpose of this assignment was to analyze a series of datasets from the automotive industry.
 The goal was to apply an understanding of statistics and hypothesis testing.
-During the assignment, the data was extracted, transformed, and loaded (ETL).
+Raw data stored in CSVs files was provided for the assignment.
+In order to effectively analyze the data, the ETL (Extract, Transform, and Load) process was followed.

  All of the statistical analysis and visualizations were written in R programming language using RStudio.
 The analysis includes visualizations, statistical tests, and interpretation of the results.

 ## Linear Regression to Predict MPG